ayerone/lerobot_robot_so_sensor_arm/README.md

 ## Installation
 This package requires Python 3.10+ and depends on `lerobot`:

-Clone this repo, cd, then (with your conda environment activated)
+Clone this repo, cd, then (with your lerobot conda environment activated)

 ```sh
 pip install -e .